- Price: $3,295 for a queen before discounts

 A bad mattress could influence your comfort, impacting how you sleep and recover.
 For example, an old mattress can sag and create pressure points in sensitive areas, potentially leading to increased sciatica symptoms.

-The best kind of mattress for sciatica pain is soft enough to divert pressure away from sensitive areas but firm enough to support the body and its movement in bed.
-Experts in our review recommend medium-firm beds, and our testers have found that hybrid mattresses balance cushion and support well for those with sciatica.
+The best kind of mattress for sciatica pain is soft enough to divert pressure away from sensitive areas but firm enough to support the body and movement in bed.
+Experts in our review recommend medium-firm beds, and our testers have found hybrid mattresses balance cushioning and support well for those with sciatica.

 Have questions about this review?
 Email us at reviewsteam@ncoa.org.